methupaPerera/light-mailer/README.md

 });
 ```

-After that, you can get the data which you want to send as an email from the request body.
-Next create a new instance of lightMailer with the necessary arguments.
-Then call the sendmail function with the data which you want to send as an email and the email template.
-Finally write the response as follows.
+After that, you can get the data that you want to send as an email from the request body.
+Next, create a new instance of lightMailer with the necessary arguments.
+Then call the sendMail function with the data that you want to send as an email and the email template.
+Finally, write the response as follows:

 ```
 app.post("/send-mail", (req, res) => {